srikanth-kilaru/rl-projects/pg/README.md

 ## Overview
 This README covers the software implementation aspects of my capstone project.
 Please see my [portfolio page](https://srikanth-kilaru.github.io/projects/2018/final-proj-RL) for more details about the project.
-The source code for the PG agent implementation is based upon the skeleton code provided as part of the [UC Berkeley course on RL taught in Fall 2018](http://rail.eecs.berkeley.edu/deeprlcourse/static/homeworks/hw2.pdf)
+The source code for the PG agent implementation and the policy logging utility is based upon the skeleton code provided as part of the [UC Berkeley course on RL taught in Fall 2018](http://rail.eecs.berkeley.edu/deeprlcourse/static/homeworks/hw2.pdf)

 ## Software Design
 The main parts of the software implementation are -